sonatype-nexus-community/nexus-iq-api-client/README.md

 We use [semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) to generate releases from commits to the `main` branch.

-We aim to keep the MINOR version component in-line with the version of Nexus IQ Server for which the API Client is generated - i.e. `1.156.x` are all releases generated for the API specification as shipped with Nexus IQ Server version 156.
+We aim to keep the MINOR version component in-line with the version of Nexus IQ Server for which the API Client is generated - i.e. `1.156.x` are all releases generated for the API specification as shipped with Sonatype IQ Server version 156.

 For example, to perform a "patch" release, add a commit to `main` with a comment like below.
 The `fix: ` prefix matters.